 How to Create an App Icon in Adobe Illustrator

-In this tutorial, I’m creating an icon for a message/chat application, I’m using a “postman” bird as starting point.
-This tutorial gives you a insight in the steps to take from a initial sketch to a vectorized icon that is ready to be used.
+In this tutorial, I’m creating an icon for a message/chat application, I’m using a “postman” bird as a starting point.
+This tutorial gives you an insight into the steps to take from an initial sketch to a vectorized icon that is ready to be used.
 Resources and articles that are useful are listed at the end in References.

 I want to keep the sketch as simple as I can, so I’m not going to sketch much detail.
 Once you have enough sketches and you have one sketch that’s best representing the idea, I stop the sketch phase and go on with doing research.

 Collect your sketches and pick one sketch to start from.